French Press vs Chemex (AKA Pour Over vs French Press)

 In a nutshell, this is how the Chemex method works:

 Set up your Chemex brewer with its paper filter.
 Put your desired amount of coffee (medium coarse grounds), soak the coffee grounds, and let your coffee ‘bloom’ for half a minute.
 Remember that using a circular/swirling motion when you pour is important to soak the grounds evenly.

-PRO TIP: You can use the Chemex to make cold brew!
+PRO TIP: You can even use the Chemex to make cold brew!

 The French Press

 It was in the late 1920s that the French Press method found its footing in the coffee scene (2).
 It was only decades later, from the 1950s onward, that it began to spread around Europe, Britain, and eventually, the United States.

 The 3-5 minute French Press brewing method is fuss-free.
 Not to mention the heavy and full-bodied brew that most of us adore